akester/php/README.md

 ## Building

 This container is built using Packer.
-Running `make` will build all the images at the same time.
+Running `make` will build all the images, or `make build-all` to build them all at the same time.
 You can also do `make only-8.4` to build only version 8.4, for example.

 The work in the container is done via Puppet.
 This is overkill, but simplifies a number of operations and ordering.
 Add things to the manifests to get them